cestpasphoto/alpha-zero-general/README.md

 * [x] Compute policy gradients properly when some actions are invalid based on [A Closer Look at Invalid Action Masking inPolicy Gradient Algorithms](https://arxiv.org/pdf/2006.14171.pdf) and its [repo](https://github.com/vwxyzjn/invalid-action-masking)
 * [x] Support games with **more than 2 players**
 * [x] Speed optimized
-  * [x] Reaching **about 3000 rollouts/sec on 1 CPU core** without batching and without GPU, meaning 1 full game in 30 seconds when using 1600 rollouts for each move
+  * [x] Reaching **about 3000 rollouts/sec on 1 CPU core** without batching and without GPU, meaning 1 full game in 30 seconds when using 1600 rollouts for each move.
+All in all, that is a 25x to 100x speed improvement compared to initial repo, see [details here](santorini/README.md).
   * [x] Neural Network inference speed and especially latency improved, thanks to ONNX
   * [x] MCTS and logic optimized thanks to Numba, NN inference is now >80% time spent during self-plays based on profilers
 * [x] Improvements based on [Accelerating Self-Play Learning in Go](https://arxiv.org/pdf/1902.10565.pdf)